dankim444/SmartWallet/README.md

 - JWT_SECRET= <your-jwt-secret>

 ##Development
-- To start the development and run the app locally, type 'npm run dev' via terminal
+- To start the development and run the app locally, type 'npm run start' via terminal

 ##Contribution
 - To add your own features and fixes to this application, follow these steps: